MCAT to IQ Calculator

 • Problem-solving and reasoning: Across all sections, the MCAT looks at how well you can use logic and reasoning to solve complex problems, just like you’ll need to do as a medical student and doctor.

 Unlike typical IQ tests, the MCAT focuses on how well you’ve prepared academically and how effectively you can apply that knowledge.
-It’s about showing that you have the skills and understanding needed to succeed in medical school.
+It demonstrates your ability to apply your academic preparation and skills to meet the challenges of medical school.

 Start Your IQ Test Now